2022–2025 Mazda CX‑5 SAS Unit Reset –

 -

-Clear crash/event storage from the SAS Unit’s non‑volatile memory
+Clearing crash/event memory from the SAS Unit’s non‑volatile storage

 -

-Preserve your vehicle’s existing configuration (we do not alter calibrations)
+Preserving your vehicle’s configuration (we do not alter VIN or calibrations)

 -